Minimail

 Mega Insights

-- Mobile Management Issues: Despite high mobile usage, many users find email management cumbersome on mobile devices, indicating a need for a better mobile experience.
+Despite high mobile usage, many users find email management cumbersome on mobile devices, indicating a need for a better mobile experience.

-- AI Trust Concerns: A significant number of users express skepticism towards AI-generated results.
+A significant number of users express skepticism towards AI-generated results.
 It should allow users to customize or review it

-User Journey MapI
+User Journey Map

 Based on observational research, I created a persona named Jane Cooper, and visualized the email app experience to understand user pain points and needs.